dmaier-couchbase/cb-scheduled-xdcr/README.md

   * Start time: The date and time when the job starts the first time
   * Frequency: How often should XDCR run
 * Transfer every change which is existent at the point of time when the job kicks in
-* The source cluster is still online and so serves requests.
-So the job runs as a background task.

 ## Implementation idea